 \subsubsection{Choice of truncation threshold}

-The accuracy of the FNS-based method depends upon the occupation threshold used for truncation.
-To get an appropriate FNS threshold, we have studied the convergence of IP values with respect to the FNS threshold for the first IP value of IBr(See Figure \ref{fig:IPThresh}).
-The uncontracted dyall.v2z basis set has been used for the calculations.
-The CD threshold has been kept at $10^{-3}$ following reference \cite{chamoli2025reduced}.
-It can be seen that the result almost converges at the threshold of $10^{-4.5}$.
-The error is even smaller at the threshold of $10^{-4}$.
-Therefore, we have used the CD threshold $10^{-3}$ and FNS threshold of $10^{-4}$ for the subsequent calculation, which is similar to the LOOSEFNS threshold in reference\cite{chamoli2025reduced}.
+The accuracy of the FNS-based method depends on the occupation threshold used for truncation.
+To determine an appropriate FNS threshold, we studied the convergence of IP values with respect to the FNS threshold for the first ionization potential of IBr (See Figure \ref{fig:IPThresh}).
+The uncontracted dyall.v2z basis set was used for the calculations.
+The CD threshold was set to $10^{-3}$, following Ref. \citenum{chamoli2025reduced}.
+The results are nearly converged at a threshold of $10^{-4.5}$.
+The error are also small at the threshold of $10^{-4}$ and offers enhanced computational efficiency.
+Therefore, a CD threshold of $10^{-3}$ and an FNS threshold of $10^{-4}$ were used for subsequent calculations, consistent with the LOOSEFNS threshold reported in Ref.\citenum{chamoli2025reduced}.